No Natural Gas Plant in Nicetown

 - Power our trains, subways, and trolleys, and buses with renewable energy from solar arrays and wind turbines

 See press coverage about our campaign from NBC10, Plan Philly, Philadelphia Inquirer, Philadelphia Tribune, Next City, KYW NewsRadio, Philly Voice, Philadelphia Business Journal, Al Jazeera, The Indypendent, GRID magazinw, Metro, Philly Magazine and more.

 Our Fossil Free SEPTA campaign began in March 2016.
 Since then, we’ve built alliances, steadily growing public opposition to the project.
 This spring and summer, we’re appealing SEPTA’s most recent permit, with a 3rd hearing set for September 2018.
 Read more… and stay tuned!

 What can you do?

-- Help us cover the legal fees for this appeal.
+- Help us cover the legal fees for our appeal of SEPTA’s most recent permit from Philadelphia’s Air Management Services.
 We need to raise $2,500 over the next few weeks.
 Any amount you can contribute is greatly appreciated.